Moving to Hilo

 Moving your Pet to Hawaii

-Hawaii has special rules about moving pets in order to protect the residents and their pets from introducing disease to these remote islands.
+Hawaii has special rules about moving pets in order to protect from pests and diseases being imported to these remote islands.
 All dogs and cats must comply with Hawaii's import requirements which are administered by the Hawaii Department of Agriculture.
-By planning in advance you can obtain a direct release of your pet without having them go through a quarantine.
+By planning in advance you can obtain a direct release of your pets so they don't have to deal with being quarantined.

 There are some breeds of non-domestic cats and dogs that are prohibited in Hawaii such as wolf, dingo, bengal, and others.
 And there are rules for other types of pets such as birds, fish, turtles, horses, and livestock.

-Here is information about importing cats and dogs to Hawaii.
+Here is information about bringing cats and dogs to Hawaii.

 Back to Top of page